 Temporary National Coordination Office

-In May 2018, Federal-Provincial-Territorial (FPT) Ministers Responsible for Emergency Management collectively acknowledged the benefits of a potential Public Safety Broadband Network (PSBN) and endorsed the establishment of a Temporary National Coordination Office (TNCO) to guide the work on a PSBN for the next two years.
-The TNCO is comprised of team members from Public Safety Canada, FPT jurisdictions, Tri-Services (police, paramedics and firefighters) associations, the Federation of Canadian Municipalities, and other potential PSBN user groups.
-Specifically, the following departments, jurisdictions and associations are currently members of the TNCO (in alphabetical order):
+In May 2018, Federal-Provincial-Territorial (FPT) Ministers Responsible for Emergency Management collectively acknowledged the benefits of a Public Safety Broadband Network (PSBN) and endorsed the establishment of a Temporary National Coordination Office (TNCO) to guide the work on a PSBN for a total of two years.
+The TNCO was comprised of representatives from Public Safety Canada, other government departments, Provincial/Territorial jurisdictions, the Federation of Canadian Municipalities, Tri-Services (police, paramedics and firefighters) associations, and other potential PSBN user groups.
+Specifically, the following departments, jurisdictions and associations were members of the TNCO (in alphabetical order):

 - British Columbia